DalbergDataInsights/spph-email-report/README.md

 # SPPH-EMAIL-REPORT

-The main aim of the current program is to create the given number of emails with the customized set of visualisations of indicators presented in the CEHS tool.
+The main aim of the current program is to create the given number of emails with the customized set of visualisations of indicators also presented in the CEHS tool.

-The current instruction file will serve as a step-by-step guide, which shows how to run the program and gives the information on its structure and underlying scripts.
+The current instructions file will serve as a step-by-step guide showing how to run the programme, set up indicators and/or districts, and provide information on the program's structure and underlying scripts.

 Shortly, the program consists of two parts: